tl;dr Link to heading

 The tests require your API to support cross-origin resource sharing. the plumber docs illustrate how to do this for Access-Control-Allow-Origin, but additional headers have to be set in order for the API to respond correctly to OPTIONS requests, as demonstrated here.

-connecting to the database
+connecting to the database Link to heading

 Following the 12-factor best practice, the database connection information is accessed through environment variables.
 For development, these are stored in an .Renviron file2, which both git and docker are instructed to ignore.
 I went through several rounds of testing where I would try the database functions interactively, they would work as expected, and then once I built and deployed the container the database connection would fail.
 A solution to this problem is to use a pool.